hasindu2008/squigulator/docs/dna.md

 ![squigulator dwell options](img/dwell.svg)

-The effect of different amounts of noise in the time domain on variant calling is as below:
+The effect of different amounts of noise in the time domain on variant calling is as below (Clair3 on left and Nanopolish on right):

 <img src="img/dwell_clair.png"  width=50% height=50%><img src="img/dwell_nanopolish.png"  width=50% height=50%>